wp-plugins/users-ultra/readme.txt

 7. Dahsboard

 == Changelog ==

+= 1.0.48 (05-17-2014) =
+* New Feature - We have added a new option within the user's dashboard that allows user to remove his/her account.

 = 1.0.47 (05-16-2014) =
 * New Feature - Auto-login after the account activation link is clicked.